Moral Flaws in Equality Law

 It seems inevitable that, eventually, all EU member states will get EU legal enforcement for ‘gay marriage’:

-After all, the minority homosexual community will be able to claim 'discrimination' if a country says 'marriage' does not apply to gay couples.
-Already, as of 2013, the Netherlands, Belgium, Canada, South Africa, Norway, Iceland, New York State, Denmark, Spain, Portugal, Sweden, France, and England & Wales legally acknowledge same-sex marriage.
+After all, the minority homosexual community will be able to claim ‘discrimination’ if a country says ‘marriage’ does not apply to gay couples.
+By 2013, the Netherlands, Belgium, Canada, South Africa, Norway, Iceland, New York State, Denmark, Spain, Portugal, Sweden, France, and England & Wales legally acknowledged same-sex marriage.
+As of 2017 some eastern European countries (Greece, Romania, Bulgaria, Hungary …) were still resisting same-sex marriage.
+The influence of the Roman Catholic church is a factor here.

 Moral Relativism: In most countries moral relativism – culture defined morality – will eventually win the day and the majority will accept the concept.
 For example, in the UK, a 2011 ONS Poll found that 45% of Britons already approve of ‘gay marriage’, and in Australia some 62% support same-sex marriage [Galaxy Poll, Feb 2012].
 Of course, polls can be manipulated to favour government objectives.
 For example, in 2012 the UK Government claimed that its (rather dubious) online consultation on gay marriage was ‘the biggest listening exercise ever’, but the Government ignored the Coalition for Marriage (C4M) national petition of over 500,000 signatories!